 Additional frontispiece title page dated 1614 engraved by Elstracke from a design by Raleigh.
 Source: OCLC record 4280286.

 Numerical line markers in gutter.

-Lacking "The minde of the front" explanatory poem of the frontispiece located on preceding leaf and attributed to Ben Johnson.
+UW copy imperfect: lacking "The minde of the front" explanatory poem of the frontispiece located on preceding leaf and attributed to Ben Johnson.
+Also lacking preface.